Have beautiful, healthy looking legs once more with Sclerotherapy, the Gold Standard in Treatment!

-Dr. Ballentyne treats both varicose and spider veins with “injection sclerotherapy”, the safest, most economical, and most common treatment.
+Varicose and spider veins are treated with “injection sclerotherapy”, the safest, most economical, and most common treatment.
 A chemical solution is injected into the vein, which causes the vein to become inflamed.
 Comcation is applied and vein walls scar and close down, blocking the flow of blood.
 Blood is redirected to healthy veins, and the varicose or spider veins become invisible.
 Treated veins represent only a very small number of the veins in your legs carrying blood, making it easy for other veins to compensate, returning blood to the heart.

 Is it painful?

 The only pain is a needle stick.
 Results are seen almost immediately, although it may take weeks for the veins to reabsorb completely.
 The initial reaction of redness or bruising will usually go away in seven days, and the veins slowly disappear over two to six weeks.